WojciechMatuszewski/programming-notes/aws/show-me-SaaS.md

 - **Do NOT** create a microservice especially for handling the concept of a tenancy.
 It is hazardous to do so as that microservice becomes a singular point of failure.
 It is better to duplicate code than have such a microservice.

 ## Episode 5 - Life in the SaaS Lane: Routing Multi-Tenant Traffic

+- Two ways to route tenants.
+The **Domain-driven routing** and the **Data-driven routing**.

+  - **Domain-driven** is the model Vercel promotes.

+  - **Data-driven** is the model where the routing information is present within the JWT token.

+- Your application might need to deploy a _routing infrastructure_ to handle the routing concerns.

+- These solutions relate to the **Data-driven routing**.

+- One also must consider how the support staff can get into a tenant environment for debugging / support cases.

+- Throttling is often part of the routing story.